sunshine-protocol/sunshine-keybase/client/github-proof-template.md

 {object}
 ```

-with the key {account_id}, yielding the signature:
+with the key {public}, yielding the signature:

 ```
 {signature}